Bypass-Sec/Hope-Nexus/README.md

 # Hope Nexus 🌍

-Hope Nexus is a centralized humanity platform built on Next.js and Supabase.
+Hope Nexus is a humanity platform built with Next.js and Supabase.
 It aims to coordinate, simplify, and centralize donations and campaigns among both individuals and non-profits.

 ## The Leading Problem 🚨